MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 ### `serverUrl`,`projectId`,`objectId`, and `pageKey`

-These properties build the full Report page URL to be embedded.
+These properties build the full report page URL to be embedded.
 The Embedding SDK builds the URL using `serverUrl` + '/app/' + `projectId` + '/' + `objectId` + '/' + `pageKey`.

 #### Required?